 In March 2016, the FASB issued ASU 2016-07, Investments - Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting (ASU 2016-07).
 ASU 2016-07 eliminates the requirement that when an investment, initially accounted for under a method other than the equity method of accounting, subsequently qualifies for use of the equity method, an investor must retrospectively apply the equity method in prior periods in which it held the investment.
-This requires an investor to determine the fair value of the investee's underlying assets and liabilities retrospectively at each investment date and revise all prior periods as if the equity method had always been applied.
-The new guidance requires the investor to apply the equity method prospectively from the date the investment qualifies for the equity method.
-The investor will add the carrying value of the existing investment to the cost of the additional investment to determine the initial cost basis of the equity method investment.
+This requires an investor to determine the fair value of the investee's underlying assets and liabilities retrospectively at each investor will add the carrying value of the equity method in prior periods for the equity method.
+The investor will add the carrying value of the equity method investment.
 ASU 2016-07 is effective for fiscal years beginning after December 15, 2016, and interim periods within those fiscal years.
 Early adoption is permitted in any interim or annual period.
 The Company will adopt ASU-2016-07 in the first quarter of fiscal 2018 and is currently evaluating the impact, if any, adoption will have on its financial position and results of operations.